-The Respondent contends that it is not required to provide health benefits coverage for the Complainants during the work stoppage from June 12, 1989 through July 19, 1989.
-The

-Trustees have addressed the issue of an Employer's obligation under the Employer Benefit Plan to provide coverage for Employees during a work stoppage in ROD 88-181 (copy enclosed herein).
+The Complainants contend that the Respondent is required to provide health benefits coverage during the work stoppage from July 5, 1989 through July 17, 1989.
+The Trustees have addressed the issue of an Employer's obligation under the Employer Benefit Plan to provide coverage for Employees during a work stoppage in ROD 88-181 (copy enclosed herein).
 In their decision in ROD 88-181, which assumed that the Wage Agreement was in full force and effect, the Trustees concluded that under the Employer Benefit Plan, the Employer was responsible for providing health benefits coverage for its Employees during the work stoppage.
-The Respondent has made the additional argument that the negotiators of the Wage Agreement did not intend that strikers would ever be entitled to health benefits coverage because they provided for termination of such coverage during strikes occurring at the expiration of a Wage Agreement and for resumption of such coverage when strikers return to work after such strikes.
-The provisions regarding coverage during strikes occurring at the expiration of a Wage Agreement do not apply to a work stoppage occurring when the Wage Agreement is assumed to be in effect.
-Accordingly, the Respondent is responsible for providing health benefits coverage for the Complainants during the work stoppage from June 12, 1989 through July 19, 1989.
+Accordingly, the Respondent is responsible for providing health benefits coverage for the Complainants for the period during the work stoppage from July 5, 1989 through July 17, 1989.

 The Complainants also ask that the Respondent be required to reimburse them for health insurance premiums which Complainants paid to the Respondent pursuant to a COBRA continuation of coverage offer made by the Respondent at the time of the termination of coverage.
 The Trustees have previously held that Employers were not responsible for reimbursement of private insurance premiums even though the Trustees found the Employers to be obligated for coverage under the Employer Benefit Plan for the periods covered by the premiums.
 See RODs 81-17, 81-640 and 84-437.
-The RODs are distinguishable because in all of these cases the Insurance was purchased by the beneficiaries on their own from third party insurers.
+The RODs are distinguishable because in all of these cases the insurance was purchased by the beneficiaries on their own from third party insurers.
 In this instance the premiums are paid directly to the employer for a continuation of coverage in the Employer Benefit Plan.
 Thus the Plan has met any obligations to pay benefits for the beneficiary.
-However, based on the Trustees assumption that the Wage Agreement was in full force and effect, there was no COBRA event and therefore the premiums were collected in error.
-Therefore, the premiums must now be refunded to the beneficiaries.
+However, based on the Trustees assumption that the Wage Agreement was in full force and effect, there was no COBRA event and therefore, the premiums must now be refunded to the beneficiaries.